Images provided by Jen Ferguson. All rights reserved. Copyright 2017

 Jen Ferguson has been drawing at race tracks for years.
 Her work has been commissioned by The Jockey Club, the National Thoroughbred Racing Association, and published on America's Best Racing's website.
-She has illustrated the work of veteran racetracker and author John Perrotta, with whom she has collaborated with on two books, "Racetracker" and "If Wishes Were Horses" as well as illustrations for "Out of Luck," the online continuation of the HBO series "LUCK" which Perrotta wrote for.
+She has illustrated the work of veteran racetracker and author John Perrotta, with whom she has collaborated with on two books, "Racetracker" and "If Wishes Were Horses,' "Half a Chance" as well as illustrations for "Out of Luck," the online continuation of the HBO series "LUCK" which Perrotta wrote for.
 Jen and John Perrotta are planning an exhibition of horse racing art and a book signing in Saratoga, August 2016.
 (Sign the mailing list for updates)

 Images by Jen Ferguson.
 All rights reserved.
 Copyright 2016.

 Kentucky Derby poster 2013